 I've not seen any evidence that contradicts this position.
 If it hadn't been for issues identified by the FCA, the account wouldn't have been subject to these restrictions.
 Given this, I think it's most likely that the restrictions are in place due to errors or omissions by Nvayo.
-As such they're responsible for the impact on Mr L of his not having access to the money.
-So, I think Nvayo should put things right by addressing the fact Mr L has been deprived of his funds through no fault of his own.
+As such they're responsible for the impact on Mr M of his not having access to the money.
+So, I think Nvayo should put things right by addressing the fact Mr M has been deprived of his funds through no fault of his own.

-Nvayo are not currently in a position to refund the money to Mr L due to the FCA limitations still being in place.
-So, I'm not going to be directing them to refund Mr L. I'm sorry but I can't provide Mr L with a timeframe for when this is likely to happen.
-But once the restrictions are removed, I think Nvayo should refund Mr Ls funds as soon as possible once any further checks (if required) to satisfy its legal and regulatory obligations are completed.
+Nvayo are not currently in a position to refund the money to Mr M due to the FCA limitations still being in place.
+So, I'm not going to be directing them to refund Mr M. I'm sorry but I can't provide Mr M with a timeframe for when this is likely to happen.
+But once the restrictions are removed, I think Nvayo should refund Mr M funds as soon as possible once any further checks (if required) to satisfy its legal and regulatory obligations are completed.

-I can see that Mr L wrote to Nvayo almost immediately after learning of the restrictions on his account, asking for his funds to be returned.
-Mr L told Nvayo that he was worried his funds whereabouts and whether he would get the money back.
-So, I'm satisfied that Mr L wanted his funds returned.
+I can see that Mr M wrote to Nvayo almost immediately after transferring money into his account, asking for his funds to be returned.
+This seems to have been before the FCA imposed the restrictions on Nvayo, which no doubt prompted Mr M into action.
+Mr M told Nvayo that he needed the money to repay money lenders and his son, and he was worried about its whereabouts and whether he would get the money back.
+So, I'm satisfied that Mr M wanted his funds returned.
 And he has therefore been impacted by not having access to his money.

 Our general approach is that the financial business (in this case Nvayo) should pay 8% simple interest to compensate them for the financial impact of being deprived of funds.
 This is calculated from the date the account was first blocked to the date the refund payment is made.
 This interest is taxable income.
-If Nvayo deducts income tax from this amount, they should tell Mr L. And if Mr L asks for one, Nvayo should provide a tax deduction certificate so he can reclaim the tax from HM Revenue and Customs if appropriate.
+If Nvayo deducts income tax from this amount, they should tell Mr M. And if Mr M asks for one, Nvayo should provide a tax deduction certificate so he can reclaim the tax from HM Revenue and Customs if appropriate.

-Nvayo has said that 8% interest, if awarded, should only be calculated from the date Mr L first tried to redeem his funds, not the date the account was restricted.
+Nvayo has said that 8% interest, if awarded, should only be calculated from the date Mr M first tried to redeem his funds, not the date the account was restricted.
 This isn't our normal approach to such cases.
 Our approach is to start the period from the date the funds were first restricted.
 This is in line with the approach taken by the courts.
 This approach is designed to compensate consumers for being kept out of money that ought to have been available to them, rather than compensation from what someone may have done with the money.
 Nvayo haven't given me any information that persuades me that I should deviate from this approach.